On Adversarial Attacks In Acoustic Drone Localization: Method

 \section{Method}

-In the following section, we outline our approach to developing adversarial attacks and defenses for the task of acoustic drone localization. \cref{sec:background} lays the foundations of acoustic sensing-guided localization, and \cref{sec:clean} presents the regressor that will be subjected to the adversarial attacks. \cref{sec:attackf} formulates the proposed acoustic adversarial attack, while \cref{sec:defense} proposes a defense method relying on active rotor phase modulation.
+In the following section, we outline our approach to developing adversarial attacks and defenses for the task of acoustic drone localization.
+Section \ref{sec:background} lays the foundations of acoustic sensing-guided localization, and Section \ref{sec:clean} presents the "clean" (non-perturbed) localization setting studied in this paper.
+Section \ref{sec:attackf} formulates our threat model and the proposed acoustic adversarial attack, and Section \ref{sec:defense} proposes a defense method relying on active rotor phase modulation.